User1394/Main/README.md

 # Main
-The main repository for User1394, as the title says.
+This is the main repository for User1394, containing everything wrote by User1394.